 Support for these responsibilities will be provided to the Lead Employer Trustee by the manager responsible for governance of the OHA and its related entities.

-Approval Date: February 14, 2018 Last Revision: March 25, 2020
+Amendment: The Board may amend this policy.
+Last Review: Approval Date: February 14, 2018 Last Revision: March 25, 2020